ggoncs/homelab/README.md

 ##### Requirements:

-RAID 5 | ✅
+- RAID 5 ✅
-8 port managed switch 2.5GBs ✅
+- 8 port managed switch 2.5GBs ✅
-bastion host (can be run in a container with opensense) ✅ 12U rack server ✅
+- bastion host esque (can be run in a container with opensense) ✅
+- 12U rack server ✅
-PFsense (bonus) ❌
+- PFsense (bonus) ❌
 Buying a firewall with pfsense built-in is really expensive, and honestly overkill for now, also right now at home I am not full admin of the network so I currently do not have need for it.

-EoP as my server would be in the basement ❌
+- EoP as my server would be in the basement ❌
 Since I wanted a managed switch 10inch, there is only two option of well known brands, Mintrokit and QNAP.
 QNAP supports PoE and 2.5GBs but, is double the price. therefore a deal breaker and buying a PoE+ injector is not that expensive and I don't loose that much perfomance as the only device needing it is Rasberry Pi that only has 1GB/s speed